Tuesday, May 1, 2018

 Maria died in 1967, but the question lingered in Lucille's mind.
 When Lucille visited Ceva with her dad Giacomo in the 1970s, they tried to make connections with the family still there to perhaps fill in some of the gaps in Maria’s past, but found nothing.
 For the 85-year-old Lucille, a widow living outside of Las Vegas, her mother's past remained a mystery.

 In the first decades of the 20th century many immigrants from Piedmont settled in the La Puente region of Los Angeles, as Maria and Giacomo did in 1921.
 Soon after arriving, Lucille was born and Maria and Giacomo were busy running a 10-acre walnut orchard.
 Maria would ride out every day in a horse and buggy to bring lunch to her husband and the other workers.
 Maria had gray eyes and brown, wavy hair which she usually wore short.
 She was a stocky 5' 2".
 Lucille recalls that her mom Maria dressed in simple print dresses and plain shoes, and was a fantastic cook.
-Almost all of the Mark’s family recipes are passed down from Maria.
+Almost all of Mark’s family recipes are passed down from Maria.
 There was one other tidbit Mark’s grandmother told us: for years Maria sent money to an orphanage in Ceva.

 While we were in Piedmont, we decided to see if we could find anything new about Maria.
 We felt a little like detectives picking up an old case that had gone cold, and not really expecting to find much.
-Mark didn’t need more information about Maria to satisfy his citizenship’s ius sanguinis requirements because his citizenship would come through another branch of his family.
-Yet we wanted to return something for Lucille’s sake, to give her piece of mind about her mother.
+Mark didn’t need more information about Maria to satisfy his citizenship’s jus sanguinis requirements because his citizenship would come through another branch of his family.
+Yet we wanted to return something for Lucille’s sake, to give her peace of mind about her mother.

 ~~~Looking for Clues~~~

 In Italian cemeteries, especially in small towns, the history of generations of families is written in stone and photographs.
-Italians use photos attached to tombs to commemorate and personalize tombs, more than in the USA.
+Italians use photos attached to tombs to commemorate and personalize tombs, more so than in the USA.
 In the past, we have sometimes found ourselves in cemeteries perusing these photos and lazily imagining the possible life stories behind them.
 This time, we had a mission, and were scrutinizing the faces and names more carefully.
 If those thousands of eyes were gazing at us as we strolled among their tombs, we were staring back as well.

 In those eight days in January 2008, we visited a half-dozen cemeteries where we thought we might uncover genealogical clues about Mark's family.
 The process went like this: we searched first for niches (loculi) with a family name we were looking for, then checked the birth and death dates if given.
 If the dates made sense, we examined nearby niches for other relationships that might help confirm or invalidate the match.
 It's like trying to fit pieces of a jigsaw puzzle into part of a puzzle you've already assembled but aren’t really confident is correct.
 We spent hours upon hours in cemeteries scrutinizing these vague traces of lives past.
 It was Maria's story in particular for which we kept hoping for a break.
 By day 4 of our 8 days in Piedmont, we had found nothing promising.